BradleyMarie/libfbsdf/README.md

-libFBSDF code is structured with the core modules residing in the `libfbsdf` directory. `bsdf_reader` contains the parent `BsdfReader` class that contains the logic for parsing out the contents of an FBSDF file.
-This class does very little validation of its own other than ensuring that tokens are valid floats and that the file is long enough to contain all of the parameters decribed in its header.
+libFBSDF code is structured with the core modules residing in the `libfbsdf` directory. `bsdf_reader` contains the parent `BsdfReader` class that contains the logic for parsing out the contents of a Fourier BSDF input.
+This class does very little validation of its own other than ensuring that tokens are valid floats and that the input is long enough to contain all of the parameters decribed in its header.

 The `BsdfReader` class is designed for extension and exposes a small public API as well as a protected API that derived classes must implement.

 Also inside the `libfbsdf` directory is the `readers` directory.
-This directory contains pre-implemented readers for BSDF files that do more validation than the base `BsdfReader` class and reduce the amount of code clients would need to implement.
+This directory contains pre-implemented readers for BSDF inputs that do more validation than the base `BsdfReader` class and reduce the amount of code clients would need to implement.

-Currently, this extra validation is provided by `ValidatingBsdfReader` which layers on top of `BsdfReader` class and validates a number of of properties to ensure that the file is well formed.
-Notably, this includes validation of the ordering of the coordinates of the elevational sample and bounds checks on the Fourier series described in the files. `ValidatingBsdfReader` also aggregates the contents of the file into vectors since it is expected that most clients of this library would want to do so anyways.
+Currently, this extra validation is provided by `ValidatingBsdfReader` which layers on top of `BsdfReader` class and validates a number of of properties to ensure that the input is well formed.
+Notably, this includes validation of the ordering of the coordinates of the elevational sample and bounds checks on the Fourier series described in the input. `ValidatingBsdfReader` also aggregates the contents of the input into vectors since it is expected that most clients of this library would want to do so anyways.

 ## Examples